twhite96/TWBlog/uses.md

 ![](https://res.cloudinary.com/twhiteblog/image/upload/v1535073893/Uses%20Page%20Desk%20Shots/desk_notion_ezofpk.jpg)

-[^1]: My jealousy of the X this past year meant that I was upgrading but, since the phones seems less and less substantial, I probably won't upgrade next year unless it is something compelling.
+[^1]: My jealousy of the X this past year meant that I was upgrading but, since the phones seem less and less substantial, I probably won't upgrade next year unless it is something compelling.
-[^2]: Done and done
+[^2]: Not a YouTuber so it is kind of a mess.
 [^3]: I did have Ulysses installed.
 They even featured me on [their blog](https://ulyssesapp.com/blog/2018/04/tiffany-r-white/).
 I mainly used it to post to WordPress and since I am on Jekyll for everything now I don't need the subscription.
 I feel really bad.
 But now I use VSCode for this and a couple scripts to post here and my other blogs.
 [^4]: This is the only task manager that I actually look at and use.
 It is *that* beautiful, simple, and it has impressed me far more than any task manager in recent memory.
 [^5]: This is such a deep app and I am in love with it.
 After avoiding it because I was a heavy user of Evernote and quite liked it, there were things that annoyed me about it.
 Everyone talked about this app, Notion and I signed up.
 Been using it for two weeks and I have paid the subscription.
 It's that good.
-Still setting it up but here's my [dashboard](https://cl.ly/e8ed18d3f574/Screenshot-2018-09-05_12-00-33_AM.png).
+Still setting it up but here's my [dashboard](https://cl.ly/27c125f6594f/Screenshot-2018-10-31_11-25-37_PM.png).
 [^6]: Offline docs ftw!
 Plus much more.